Ukrainian hryvnia

 11th–12th century Kyiv hryvnia, as reproduced by the National Bank of Ukraine

-The third version of the karbovanets when the Soviet ruble collapsed during September 1996, at a rate of 1 hryvnia to 100,000 karbovantsiv.[5]
-The karbovanets was subject to hyperinflation in the early 1990s following the dissolution of the Soviet Union.[citation needed]
+The third version of the karbovanets replaced rubles at par in 1992.
+The karbovanets was subject to hyperinflation in the early 1990s following the dissolution of the Soviet Union.[5]
+The karbovanets was replaced by the hryvnia in September 1996, at a rate of 1 hryvnia to 100,000 karbovanets.[6]

 The introduction of the hryvnia was done in a covert fashion.[7]
 It was introduced according to the Presidential Decree of 26 August 1996, published three days later.
 During the transition period, 2–16 September, both hryvnias and karbovanets could be used, but change could only be given in hryvnias.
 All bank accounts were converted to hryvnias automatically.
 During the transition period, 97% of karbovanets were taken out of circulation, with 56% being removed in the first five days of the currency reform.[7]
 After 16 September 1996, any remaining karbovanets in circulation could be exchanged for hryvnias in banks.